eslint/eslint/docs/maintainer-guide/governance.md

 A Reviewer is invited to become a TSC member by existing TSC members.
 A nomination will result in discussion and then a decision by the TSC.

+**Non-attending TSC Members:** TSC members who will be unavailable for meetings for any period of time may choose to be considered non-attending members.
+Non-attending members retain their TSC status but do not count as absent from meetings or votes.
+For instance, if the TSC has seven members with one non-attending member, the effective TSC size is six for meetings and votes.
+Non-attending members may still attending TSC meetings and participate in votes, in which case they are counted as an attending TSC member.

 #### Process for Adding TSC Members

 1. Add the GitHub user to the "ESLint TSC" GitHub team